 Well, the common explanation, and the one used on Wikipedia, is that the odd shape of the blade moves the mass closer to the hand, so that the control of the point is easier and so that less punch comes with the strikes.
 As a result you get a good weapon for sparring with little protection.

-However, although I believe that this is partly true, at least with some federschwert, I have a nagging feeling that we do not yet fully appreciate what at least some of the federschwert actually are.
-At this point perhaps I, to avoid further confusion, should clarify that when I speak of “federschwert” I do not necessarily mean swords with flexible blades, but rather speak of the shape of the blade, with a broad ricasso and narrower blade.
+However, although I believe that this is partly true, at least with some fechtschwert, I have a nagging feeling that we do not yet fully appreciate what at least some of the fechtschwert actually are.
+At this point perhaps I, to avoid further confusion, should clarify that when I speak of “fechtschwert” I do not necessarily mean swords with flexible blades, but rather speak of the shape of the blade, with a broad ricasso and narrower blade.

-So, what’s bothering me about the federschwert then?
+So, what’s bothering me about the fechtschwert then?

-The federschwert upon which Albion partly based their Meyer.
+The fechtschwert upon which Albion partly based their Meyer.
 As can be seen, it has a strongly flared ricasso.
 This sword currently resides in Askeri Müzesi in Istanbul.

 With the above in mind, it is interesting to compare the following two images: